Cengkaruk/qiscus-sdk-web/docs/introduction.md

 - Emoji support

 You also can access more advance and customizable features suc as
-- Server side integration with Server PAI and Webhook
+- Server side integration with Server API and Webhook
 - Customize your user interface
 - Embed bot engine in your app
 - Enable Push noticiation